GracesGames/InteractiveTileMap/README.md

 You define which tile is replaced by which actor or flipbook animation using the provided [Data Asset](https://dev.epicgames.com/documentation/en-us/unreal-engine/data-assets-in-unreal-engine) or the [Data Tables](https://dev.epicgames.com/documentation/en-us/unreal-engine/data-driven-gameplay-elements).
 The tiles can be defined using TileIdentifier (TileSet + Index) or the Tile User Data Name.

-This product is implemented as an ActorComponent and can be added to any actor (e.g. the level Paper Tile Map Actor).
+This product is implemented as an ActorComponent and can be added to any actor (e.g. Paper Tile Map Actor).
 The replace function can be called at any time and only requires a PaperTileMapComponent to perform the logic on.
 It will replace all instances of the defined tiles with the corresponding actors and flipbooks.